-Proposals which meet the future capacity requirements of waste arisings to achieve self sufficiency and demonstrate they support the waste hierarchy will be supported at safeguarded waste management sites shown as Maps C1,C2 and C3 and locations for new waste management facilities set out in WASTE 3.
+Proposals which meet the future capacity requirements of waste arisings to achieve self sufficiency and demonstrate they support the waste hierarchy will be supported at safeguarded waste management sites shown on the Proposals Map and locations for new waste management facilities set out in WASTE 3.

-$^{32}$ See Waste Topic Paper for a more detailed breakdown of waste management facilities in adjoining areas.
+&lt;sup>28 See Waste Topic Paper for a more detailed breakdown of waste management facilities in adjoining areas.